The Beat Beginner

 This mainly includes the True-Pitch tension rods and MAG throw-off designs on the snare drums.
 Apart from that, PDP kits are made in China, and the wood types used for the kits aren’t as high-quality.

-With that said, the PDP Concept Maple is a solid kit that many pros still love to use.
-I’m also a big fan of Concept Maple Classic, which is a version of the kit that features wooden hoops for a warmer sound.
+With that said, the PDP Concept Maple (in Europe) is a solid kit that many pros still love to use.
+I’m also a big fan of Concept Maple Classic (in Europe), which is a version of the kit that features wooden hoops for a warmer sound.

 While the brand isn’t nearly as popular as its DW counterpart, there are some solid pieces of gear available.